xbrlus/xbrl-api/api/xbrlNetwork.md

     `Linkbase=[Calculation|Definition|Presentation]` - The type of network relationship.
 This could be a Presentation, Calculation or Definition.
 If this is not entered then all will be returned.

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
-For example one comapny will have many filings.
+For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     `Accession=[alpha]` - Filing accession number.
-This is the accession number used as the filing identifier used by the SEC.
+The SEC creates an accession number to identify individual filings.
 This parameter does not allow a comma separated list.

     `CIK=[integer]`   - CIK of the Company.
 This must be 10 digits in length.
 This parameter allows a comma separated list.